-Walk-in tub costs typically range from $4,000 to $20,000, with a national average of $5,500 for the tub plus professional installation.
+A walk-in tub allows easier bathing for those with limited mobility.
+Walk-in tub costs typically range from $1,500 to $12,000, with a national average of $4,000 for the tub plus professional installation.

 A walk-in tub is just what it sounds like: a tub that the user can walk into rather than having to step over an edge.
-Once seated in the tub—either on the floor of it or on a built-in seat, depending on the model—the user can close the door and fill it with water.
+Once seated in the tub—either on the floor or on a built-in seat, depending on the model—the user can close the door and fill it with water.

 Factors in Calculating Walk-In Tub Cost